mortonne/datascipsych-template/README.md

 # datascipsych-template
 Final project for Data Science for Psychology course

+## Installation

+(Explain here how another student can install your package and run your analysis notebook.
+You can assume that they are using Visual Studio Code.)

 ## Data

 The data are included in the project under `src/project/Polyn_2011_score.csv`.
 After the project is installed, you can use `project.task.get_data_file()` to get the filepath to the data file.